-AI UGC vs Real Creators: Which Produces Better Ads in 2026?
+AI UGC vs Real Creators: 500M Impressions Tested (2026)

 But the real story is more nuanced than "AI wins."
 The study found that after statistical controls, performance was comparable — and the deciding factor wasn't whether the ad was AI-made or human-made.
 It was whether the ad contained a large, clear human face.
 AI-generated ads just happened to include this trust cue more consistently.